DASPRiD/Dash/README.md

 ]
 ```

-Parameters and methods can be mixed, although the first 4 indexed items will always to be presumed to be the parameters as ordered above.
+Parameters and named values can be mixed, although the first 4 indexed items will always to be presumed to be the
+parameters as ordered above.

 Child Routes
 ============